iotelligence/Data-analytic/Car-Counting/README.md

 # Car Counting
 ## Objective
 ```
-    To check the changing status of slots over a selected time period.
-Because we would like to know
+    To check the amount of changing status of slots over a selected time period.
     The changing status : Available to Occupied parking.
 ```
 ## Prerequisite